Description

 {

-"src_wav": "sample.wav"
+"audio": "sample.wav"

-"src_asr": "Plans are well underway for races to Mars and the Moon in 1992, by solar sail.
+"src_text": "Plans are well underway for races to Mars and the Moon in 1992, by solar sail.
 The race to Mars is to commemorate Columbus's journey to the New World 500 years ago, and the one to the Moon is to promote the use of solar sails in space exploration.",

-"tgt": "Pläne sind gut im Wege für Rennen nach Mars und der Mond in 1992, mit Sonnensegel.
+"tgt_text": "Pläne sind gut im Wege für Rennen nach Mars und der Mond in 1992, mit Sonnensegel.
 Das Rennen zum Mars ist zu Kolumbus' Reise in die Neue Welt vor 500 Jahren zu gedenken, und der eine zum Mond ist den Gebrauch von Sonnensegeln in Weltraum Exploration zu fördern.",

-"score_human": 71.5,
+"score": 71.5,

 }

+The goal is to predict the human score score given the source speech audio, the ASR transription src_text, and tgt_text.
 The human score is not 100 because the style of the automatic translation is awkward at places.

 Baselines

-We consider the following quality estimation baselines:
+We consider the following quality estimation baselines, which are available on GitHub:

 Submission